 "My foot aches a little; I guess I'll go to bed.
-Good-night, mother," he added, and held the hand against his cheek a minute, then went away looking as if he had said good-bye to something dear.
+Goodnight, mother," he added, and held the hand against his cheek a minute, then went away looking as if he had said good-by to something very dear.